What’s the Difference? | Refinished vs. Refurbished vs. Restored Pianos

 Have a piano question you would like us to address?

-Send us a quick message via the chat box on this page, or click here to go to our quick and easy contact form!
+Have questions or just wish to get in touch?
+Click here to go to our quick and easy contact form!

 About Us: Founded in 1975, Chupp’s Piano Service features one of the largest selections of fully restored pianos in the Midwest United States.
 Specializing in the premium restored Steinway pianos, our work has become the preferred choice of countless universities, concert venues and professional pianists around the world.
 With a focus on service and only the finest craftsmanship, a piano restored by us is sure to provide you with countless hours of pure musical enjoyment.
 Located less than two hours from Chicago and less than an hour and a half from Fort Wayne, we invite you to visit us at our rebuilding facility and showroom.
 [Meet Our Team of Piano Rebuilders]